 When comparing different beach venues, you’ll start noticing those differences.
 Some ocean-lovers are happy with any coastline or perhaps the one closest to home.
 Others are searching for the one that takes their breath away.

-For most couples, however, the beauty of the beach is what's most important, which is one reason Hawaii is a such a great place to get married.
+For most couples, however, the beauty of the beach is what's most important, which is one reason Hawaii is such a great place to get married.